Pvanduyse/open5e/source/combat/damage-and-healing.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

-When you drop to 0 hit points, you either die outright or fall unconscious, as explained in the following sections.
+When you drop to 0 hit points, you either die outright or fall :ref:`srd:unconscious`, as explained in the following sections.

 Instant Death
 ~~~~~~~~~~~~~~~~~~~